-202. Bosch worked with each vehicle manufacturer that utilized EDC Unit 17 to create a unique set of specifications and software code to manage the vehicles' engine operation.
+254. Bosch worked with each vehicle manufacturer that utilized EDC Unit 17 to create a unique set of specifications and software code to manage the vehicles' engine operation.

-203. The software calibrations are an interactive process between Bosch and BMW.

-Bosch employees using email regularly communicated with BMW employees over various changes to various code functions such as "T-Eng", sensor faults, online dosing, and other software parameters.
+255. The software calibrations are an interactive process between Bosch and BMW.
+Bosch employees using email regularly communicated with BMW employees over various changes to various code functions such as "T-Eng" sensor faults, online dosing, and other software parameters.
 Bosch employees regularly communicated with BMW employees concerning dosing rates into the SCR catalyst and the impact of such on NOx emissions.

-204. Bosch employees regularly communicated with BMW employees about presentations to the EPA and CARB and about BMW's ability to meet emissions standards.
+256. Bosch employees regularly communicated with BMW employees about presentations to the EPA and CARB and about BMW's ability to meet emissions standards.

-205. Bosch's EDC Unit 17 controls emissions by periodically reading sensor values, evaluating a control function, and controlling actuators based on the control signal.15 Sensor readings include crankshaft position, air pressure, air temperature, air mass, fuel temperature, oil temperature, coolant temperature, vehicle speed, exhaust oxygen content, as well as driver inputs such as accelerator pedal position, brake pedal position, cruise control setting, and selected gear.
-Based on sensor input, EDC17 controls and influences the fuel combustion process including, in particular, fuel injection timing, which affects engine power, fuel consumption, and the composition of the exhaust gas.16
+257. Bosch's EDC Unit 17 controls emissions by periodically reading sensor values, evaluating a control function, and controlling actuators based on the control signal.26 Sensor readings include crankshaft position, air pressure, air temperature, air mass, fuel temperature, oil temperature, coolant temperature, vehicle speed, exhaust oxygen content, as well as driver inputs such as accelerator pedal position, brake pedal position, cruise control setting, and selected gear.
+Based on sensor input, EDC-17 controls and influences the fuel combustion process including, in particular, fuel injection timing, which affects engine power, fuel consumption, and the composition of the exhaust gas.27

-15 Moritz Contag et al., How They Did It: An Analysis of Emission Defeat Devices in Modern Automobiles, p.4 (2017).
+26 Moritz Contag et al., How They Did It: An Analysis of Emission Defeat Devices in Modern Automobiles, p.4 (2017).

-206. All Bosch ECUs, including the EDC17, run on complex, highly proprietary engine management software over which Bosch exerts near-total control.
+258. All Bosch ECUs, including the EDC-17, run on complex, highly proprietary engine management software over which Bosch exerts near-total control.
 In fact, the software is typically locked to prevent customers, like BMW, from making significant changes on their own.
 Accordingly, both the design and implementation are interactive processes, requiring Bosch's close collaboration with the automaker from beginning to end.

-207. With respect to the Polluting BMW Vehicles, the EDC 17 was used surreptitiously to evade emissions regulations.
-Bosch and BMW worked together to develop and implement a specific set of software algorithms for implementation in the Polluting BMW Vehicles, including algorithms to adjust fuel levels, exhaust gas recirculation, air pressure levels, and urea injection rates in vehicles equipped with SCR systems.17
+259. With respect to the Polluting BMW Vehicles, the EDC-17 was used surreptitiously to evade emissions regulations.
+Bosch and BMW worked together to develop and implement a specific set of software algorithms for implementation in the Polluting BMW Vehicles, including algorithms to adjust fuel levels, exhaust gas recirculation, air pressure levels, and urea injection rates in vehicles equipped with SCR systems.28

-208. When carmakers test their vehicles against EPA emission standards, they place their vehicles on dynamometers (large rollers) and then perform a series of specific maneuvers prescribed by federal regulations.
+260. When carmakers test their vehicles against EPA emission standards, they place their vehicles on dynamometers (large rollers) and then perform a series of specific maneuvers prescribed by federal regulations.
 Bosch's EDC Unit 17 gave BMW, Volkswagen, General Motors, BMW and other manufacturers the power to detect test scenarios by monitoring vehicle speed, acceleration, engine operation, air pressure, and even the position of the steering wheel.
 When the EDC Unit 17's detection algorithm detected that the vehicle was on a dynamometer (and undergoing an emission test), additional software code within the EDC Unit 17 downgraded the engine's power and performance and upgraded the emission control systems' performance by switching to a "dyno calibration" to cause a subsequent reduction in emissions to legal levels.
+Once the EDC Unit 17 detected that the emission test was complete, the EDC Unit would then enable a different "road calibration" that caused the engine to return to full power while reducing the emission control systems' performance, and consequently caused the vehicle to spew the full amount of illegal NOx emissions out on the road in certain conditions.29 This process is illustrated in the following diagram, applicable to BMW as well:

-17 Engine management, Bosch Auto Parts, http://de.bosch- automotive.com/en/parts_and_accessories/motor_and_sytems/diesel/engine management_2/engine_control_unit_1.
+28 Engine management, Bosch Auto Parts, http://de.boschautomotive.com/en/parts_and_accessories/motor_and_sytems/diesel/engine management_2/engine_control_unit_1.